blockchain-ebook/nodejs-blockchain/chapter1/README.md

 In recent years, bitcoin, a real digital currency that can be called money, came out.
 However, people are reluctant to distinguish it from other forms of digital coins.
 On the one hand, the law of inertia still exists: people around the world have rich experience in using digital currency, why is it different?

-On the other hand, the resistance of acceptance is huge: to understand Crypto, people need to know about P2P network, encryption, decryption, and maybe database technology, neither of which [[which==>these]] is not commonly understood by people.
+On the other hand, the resistance of acceptance is huge: to understand Crypto, people need to know about P2P network, encryption, decryption, and maybe database technology, neither of these is not commonly understood by people.

 Even if all of these technologies are understood, it is not easy to implement all functions and features like a real currency.
 In people's thinking, the "digital currency" is a “token” rather than a currency, so the statement "Crypto is currency" could be confusing indeed.